Requirements of co-supervisors

 - In some cases the primary co-supervisor is more involved in the PhD student’s research project than the principal supervisor.
 However, it is always the principal supervisor who holds the full project responsibility.

 - If the PhD student is in doubt whether the intended primary co-supervisor meets the requirements, the PhD student can have an assessment made before applying for enrolment.
-To do so, please email the intended primary co-supervisor's CV to firstname.lastname@example.org.
+To do so, please email the intended primary co-supervisor's CV, including a list of publications, to firstname.lastname@example.org.

 Other co-supervisors must;